 Compliance

 Human resources departments are directly responsible for understanding and adhering to all relevant labor laws, especially around compensation and workplace safety.
-For larger organizations with more geographic locations, compliance risk increases, but the introduction of remote work (across state and country lines) is making compliance risk a reality for even more companies across the country.
+For larger organizations with more geographic locations, compliance risk increases.
+Still, the introduction of remote work (across state and country lines) is making compliance risk a reality for even more companies nationwide.

 Ethics